topjer/python_profiling_overview/README.md

 First, you can annotate a function you are interested with the `profile` decorator, but do *not* import that one from the `memory_profiler` package.
 The function will be injected by the memory profiler.
 Run with

-First, you can annotate a function you are interested with the `profile` decorator from the `memory_profile` package.
-Run with

 ```shell
 python -m memory_profiler main.py
 ```